LStrough/Lydia-Strough_CRM-Proposal/README.txt

 AUTHOR: Lydia Strough, WGU#002452624

 DIRECTIONS: View the "C188_PA_Overview.pdf" file for futher information about the task.
+View the "Lydia_Strough_C188_PA.docx" file for the CRM Proposal.